Glitz from the Ritz

 A swoosh and a twang, a ding and a tap

-A zing and a rumble and a clink and a clap
+A zing and a rumble, a clink and a clap

 ‘What’s THAT?’ asked Glitz, his paws tight with fear